nilsonsierota/nilsonsierota/README.md

 About me!
 I love coding and learn about features and tecnologies about my profession.

-- 🔭 I’m currently working on Delphi.
+- 🔭 I’m currently working on Delphi with FireDac, MySQL and FastReport.
 - 👯 I’m looking to collaborate on with projects
 - 💬 Ask me about anything.
 - 🌱 I’m currently learning and using in my projects